Education and Recreation

 At Khel, teachers don’t follow a typical structured classroom curriculum.
 Instead, they utilize a multi-age teaching approach where children are grouped according to their learning level rather than age.
 This child-centric and learner-centric approach allows for the following benefits:

 - Continuous Reinforcement

-- Over 60+ children are a part of the mainstream education system.
-Those who did not know how to read and write have cleared entrance tests of Grade 1, 3 and some even for Grade 9.
+- Over 60 children from Khel have successfully transitioned into the mainstream education system.
+Children who did not know how to read or write prior to coming to Khel have passed entrance tests for admission into Grades 1, 3, and 9.